 1) Get on Their Level.
-Sit or kneel so you can get low enough for a pet’s-eye view of the world; aim your camera from different heights and angles, so you’re shooting a portrait and not a snapshot.
+Sit or kneel so you can get low enough for a pet’s-eye view of the world.
+Aim your camera from different heights, so you’re shooting a portrait and not a snapshot.

-2) Get a good angle.
-The best angle for portraits is a 3/4 front view, somewhere between a frontal view and a profile.
+2) Get a Good Angle.
+I think the ideal angle for a pet portrait is a 3/4 front view, somewhere between a frontal view and a profile.

-4) Use the right light.
+4) Use the Right Light.
 Outdoor photos on a bright but cloudy day are best since flash photos indoors tend to wash out the details in the shadows (and reflects the back of the eye).

-7) Snap away.
+7) Snap Away.
 For every great shot, you’re likely to have many more that don’t turn out.
-So take lots of photos, you can delete the ones that didn’t turn out.
+So take lots of photos, you can always delete the ones that didn’t turn out.

-9) Steady now.
-Camera shake can ruin an otherwise good photo, so use a tripod mount or stand to keep your photos unblurred.
+9) Steady Now.
+Camera shake can ruin an otherwise good photo, so try using a tripod mount or stand (or use any stable surface) to diminish motion blur.